 In most cases, a violation of PC 487 is a wobbler offense.
 This means that the prosecutor may charge it as either a misdemeanor or a felony.7

-- he took personal property from someone else’s person or immediate presence,
+- you took personal property from someone else’s person or immediate presence,

-- he did so against the victim’s will, and
+- you did so against the victim’s will, and

-- he did so through the use of force or fear.9
+- you did so through the use of force or fear.9

 Robbery is always charged as a felony under California law.
-The specific penalties will depend on whether a defendant is convicted of first-degree robbery or second-degree robbery.
+The specific penalties will depend on whether you are convicted of first-degree robbery or second-degree robbery.

 California burglary law is divided into first-degree burglary and second-degree burglary.
 First-degree burglary is the burglary of a residence.
 Second-degree burglary is the burglary of any other type of structure (including stores and businesses).13